Hydrogenation: Side reactions

-Oxygen can be partially hydrogenated to give hydrogen peroxide, although this process has not been commercialized.
-One difficulty is preventing the catalysts from triggering decomposition of the hydrogen peroxide to form water.
+Often the released olefin is trans.
+Since trans olefins are less susceptible to hydrogenation than cis-olefins, they tend to accumulate.
+Similarly, under hydrogenation conditions, terminal alkenes convert to internal alkenes, which also resist hydrogenation for steric reasons.
+Such side reactions can be detected using deuterium labeling.

 Industrial applications

 Catalytic hydrogenation has diverse industrial uses.
 Most frequently, industrial hydrogenation relies on heterogeneous catalysts.

 Food industry

 The food industry hydrogenates vegetable oils to convert them into solid or semi-solid fats that can be used in spreads, candies, baked goods, and other products like margarine.
 Vegetable oils are made from polyunsaturated fatty acids (having more than one carbon-carbon double bond).
 Hydrogenation eliminates some of these double bonds.

 Partial hydrogenation of a typical plant oil to a typical component of margarine.
 Most of the C=C double bonds are removed in this process, which elevates the melting point of the product.

 Petrochemical industry

-In petrochemical processes, hydrogenation is used to convert alkenes and aromatics into saturated alkanes (paraffins) and cycloalkanes (naphthenes), which are less toxic and less reactive.
+In the petrochemical industry, hydrogenation of unsaturated substrates is subsidiary to other uses of hydrogen.
+More important are hydrocracking and hydrotreating.
+Hydrogenation is however used to convert alkenes and aromatics into saturated alkanes (paraffins) and cycloalkanes (naphthenes), which are less toxic and less reactive.
 Relevant to liquid fuels that are stored sometimes for long periods in air, saturated hydrocarbons exhibit superior storage properties.
 On the other hand, alkenes tend to form hydroperoxides, which can form gums that interfere with fuel handling equipment.
 For example, mineral turpentine is usually hydrogenated.
 Hydrocracking of heavy residues into diesel is another application.
 In isomerization and catalytic reforming processes, some hydrogen pressure is maintained to hydrogenolyze coke formed on the catalyst and prevent its accumulation.